Warning Signs of Foundation You Should Know About

 2. Interior Sheetrock Cracks

 The homeowner should suspect a problem when the interior sheetrock cracks are zig-zagging and run nearly the height of the wall.
-They should also call in a contractor if wallpaper is pulling away from the wall and if there are cracks at the junction of the wall and the ceiling.
+They should also call in a contractor if the wallpaper is pulling away from the wall and if there are cracks at the junction of the wall and the ceiling.

 3. Doors Out of Square and Uneven Floors